In-Young Ahn

 In-Young Ahn is a South Korean scientist.
 She is known for being the first South Korean woman to visit Antarctica and the first Asian woman to become an Antarctic station leader (King Sejong Station).
-She is a benthic ecologist and is currently working as a principal research scientist for Korea Polar Research Institute.
+She is a benthic ecologist and is currently working as a principal research scientist for the Korea Polar Research Institute.

 Early life and education

 Ahn graduated from Seoul National University in 1982 (majoring in Biological Oceanography) and then received her PhD in Coastal Oceanography from the State University of New York at Stony Brook in 1990.
 Ahn started her research at the Korean Polar Research Institute (KOPRI) on July 1, 1991.

 Career and impact

 Ahn was in charge of environmental monitoring program at the King Sejong Station from 1996 to 2011, and conducted field surveys to obtain scientific data necessary for designation of the Antarctic Specially Protected Area (ASPA #171) near the Korean station.
 Ahn has also served as a representative and a National Contact Point of the Committee for Environmental Protection (CEP) at the Antarctic Treaty Consultative Meetings from 1997 through 2014, until she was designated as the overwintering officer-in-charge.
 Ahn served as the vice president of the Korea Polar Research Institute (KOPRI) from May 2010 to June 2012.
 She also served as Vice President of the Korean Society of Oceanography in 2010–2011, and Korea Federation of Women's Science & Technology Associations in 2014 and 2015.
 She was expedition leader of the 28th overwintering team (2015) of the South Korean King Sejong Antarctic station, where she served as the station chief for about a year.

 Ahn's research interests include Antarctic marine benthic ecology with special interests on benthic invertebrates and monitoring on Antarctic coastal marine ecosystems.
 She has studied the Antarctic clam Laternula elliptica, a dominant marine bivalve around Antarctic Continent.
 Ahn's current research includes studies on the impacts of glacier retreat on nearshore marine benthic communities around the King Sejong Station.

 She is currently an adjunct professor at the University of Science & Technology (UST), and a principal research scientist at the Korean Polar Institute (KOPRI), which forms part of Korea Institute of Ocean Science & Technology (KIOST).